Louisville Probate and Estate Administration Attorneys

 We have decades of experience with estate planning, probate and estate administration and can guide you through each step of your duties as an executor.
 We help you to responsibly and completely discharge your responsibilities while protecting you from potential liabilities.

 What are the Responsibilities of an Executor?

 The first step in the process usually involves obtaining a “bond” that ensures the heirs and beneficiaries designated in the will receive the money and assets they are entitled to.
-The next step is to “marshall the assets” of your family member or friend’s estate.
+The next step is to “marshal the assets” of your family member or friend’s estate.
 There are extensive reports which detail these assets and funds to the beneficiaries and the probate court.
 Some assets will need to be appraised, others will require legal steps in order to prepare them for sale or distribution to the beneficiaries according to the intentions stated within the will.